What Makes a Good Copy Writer? Five Traits to Look For

 Laughter.
 Howls.
 Jokes — from the 40-man crew.

 The cranky, old guy caught me in the act of trying to understand what it was we were building.
 But my job as an apprentice was specifically not to think.
-I was to keep the crew stocked with supplies, nothing more, so they could keep working — like machines.
+I was to keep the crew stocked with supplies, nothing more.
+They were supposed to keep working — like machines.

 “Quit tryin’ to analyze everything… that’s how ya get hurt!”